ahmaazouzi/unix_programming_environment/README.md

 awk "{ print \$ $1 }" # Remember from shell var table that \ and $ are interpreted inside double quotes
  ```
  - These scripts can't can only take standard input and can't get their input from files.
 That requires shell programming from the next chapter.
+- *(Skipping the following calender subsection.
+I prefer to use small atomic filters piped together as the next section recommend).*

 ### 4. Good files and good filters
+- It's more common to use awk and other filters in small scripts to do a single thing, following the unix philosophy.
+Small scripts are also piped together to solve bigger problems.
+- The output of unix programs follow a general easy to understand format that can also be easily input into pipes and other programs.
+That output is divided into lines, divided into fields by tabs or blanks.
+Following the general way unix programs are written can make your scripts easy to use and effective.

 ## CHAPTER 5: SHELL PROGRAMMING